andrelugomes/hello-spring/spring-boot-2-kafka/README.md

 #### Partition

-Is an ordered, immutable sequence of records that is continually appended to?a structured commit log.
+Is an ordered, immutable sequence of records that is continually appended to a structured commit log.
 The records in the partitions are each assigned a sequential id number called the offset that uniquely identifies each record within the partition.

 #### Leader